Dr Charis Boutieri

 Charis Boutieri was educated at the University of Oxford (BA), The London School of Economics and Political Science (MSc), and Princeton University (PhD).
 Her earlier research addressed knowledge production and dissemination in North Africa with special attention to the imbrication of colonial, nationalist, and international development agendas.
 This work produced the monograph Learning in Morocco: Language Politics and the Abandoned Educational Dream (Indiana University Press, 2016) and a number of articles in both peer-reviewed and non-academic online publications.

-Charis is associate editor the Journal of North African Studies and has served as treasurer of the Middle East Section at the American Anthropology Association (AAA) from 2016-2019.
-She is a regularly invited expert at the British Council (Tunisia and UK) and the FCO MENA Research Unit.
+Charis has served as associate editor the Journal of North African Studies (2017-2022) and as treasurer of the Middle East Section at the American Anthropology Association (AAA) (2016-2019).
+She has disseminated her research findings in her capacity as invited expert at the British Council (Tunisia and UK) and the FCO MENA Research Unit.
 In 2018, she joined the UK-Tunisia Higher Education and Scientific Research Joint Commission.

 Boutieri, C., 2021.
 The Democratic Grotesque: Distortion, Liminality, and Dissensus in Post-Revolutionary Tunisia.
 The Cambridge Journal of Anthropology, 39(2), pp.59-77